What Is a Neurologist?

 Neurologists are doctors who diagnose and treat problems with the brain and nervous system.
 They don't do surgery.
-Your doctor might recommend that you see one if he thinks you have an illness that needs expert care.
+Your doctor might recommend that you see one if they think you have an illness that needs expert care.

 A neurologist has at least a college degree and 4 years of medical school plus a 1 year internship and 3 years of special training in neurology.
 Many also spend extra time learning about a specific field, like movement disorders or pain management.